 - Use the tags and readers to create, collect, and use the item’s data – locally, or on a server, or on a cloud

-- Authentication starts with the origin and history of each item
+- Authentication starts with determining an item is genuine

 - Engage can involve sensors, or other means of interacting with the item